CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 ## Task 4: Use GitHub Copilot Chat with code to refactor the code

-1. Now let us demonstrate the chat with code feature of GitHub copilot.

-1. With this feature, developers can engage in real-time conversations with Copilot directly through code comments, making it feel like they are collaborating with a coding partner.
+In this task, you will demonstrate the chat with code feature of GitHub copilot.
+With this feature, developers can engage in real-time conversations with Copilot directly through code comments, making it feel like they are collaborating with a coding partner.

 1. From inside the codespace in the VS Code explorer window, create a new file.